 In early 2019, 174 Power Global began construction of a 150MWac solar facility in Ector County Texas on approximately 1,200 acres of private land.
 Energy from the project will be sold into the ERCOT market under a financial energy hedge with JP Morgan.
 More than 560,000 Hanwha Q Cells modules will be installed on the project site.
-Once completed, the power plant will generate enough electricity to power more than 50,000 Texas homes annually.
+Once complete in March of 2020, this power plant will generate 180 megawatts, enough electricity to power more than 30,000 Texas homes annually.

 The Laguna Solar generating facility sits just outside of the city of Torreón in the state of Coahuila, Mexico.
 Torreón’s population hovers at approximately 700,000 inhabitants and benefits from rich agriculture and industrial businesses.
 Laguna Solar is a 100 MWac solar facility located on land owned by the project.
 The project’s Power Purchase Agreement was awarded under Mexico’s second long-term auction and the counter-party is Comisión Federal de Energia (CFE), the national power company of Mexico.
 Laguna Solar is the first of several solar projects fully developed by 174 Power Global in Mexico.
 With a dedicated in-country Mexico team, 174 Power Global continues to expand into Mexico as an important growth region.